jeffreyzhangsd/jeffreyzhangsd/README.md

 ### 🤔 About Me

-🔭 I’m currently working on my job search and the Headstarter Fellowship!\
+🔭 I’m currently working on my job search!\
 🌱 Quick learner, curious and looking forward to innovation.\
 😎 Coding since 2022 with software engineering boot camp experience, an internship, and the desire to learn more.